 - $$ = $50-$150

 - $$$ = over $150

-You can’t go wrong with a classic aviator — especially when they have a 4.3-star rating and nearly 9,000 reviews on Amazon.
-(Not to mention a pretty enticing price point.)
+You can’t go wrong with a classic aviator — especially when they have a 4.2-star rating and over 1,000 reviews on Amazon (not to mention a pretty enticing price).

-The polarized lenses block glare, and you can choose from six colorways to really show off your style.
-Oh, and if the traditional width of an aviator (58 to 62 millimeters, for reference) feels too big, you can even opt for a square version at 55 mm.
+The polarized lenses block glare, and you can choose from six colorways to show off your style.
+And if the traditional aviator width of 58 to 62 millimeters (mm) feels too big, you can opt for a square version at 55 mm.